arjunkalburgi/ECE422Project2/README.md

 # ECE422Project2
 Arjun Kalburgi - 1388774

-for Linux
+Build
-- make linux
+- for Linux: make linux

-for Mac
+- for Mac: make darwin

-- make darwin
+Run

-put files hosted by the server in ./src/serverfiles/... files received by the client will show up in ./src/clientfiles/...
+- server: java ServerManager

-Run server
+- client: java Client_n

-- java ServerManager
+Notes

-Run client
+- put files hosted by the server in ./src/serverfiles/...
-- java Client_n
+- files received by the client will show up in ./src/clientfiles/...